-Johnson & Wales University's orientation and support programs are designed to help students become acquainted with college life and facilitate a successful first-year experience.
-Students are introduced to many university administrators, faculty and staff who provide valuable information on academic studies and university policies.
-Students also have opportunities to connect with orientation leaders and peer mentors - upperclassmen who provide insight regarding the student experience.
+Johnson & Wales University's orientation program is designed to help new students become acquainted with college life and to facilitate a successful first-year or transfer experience.
+Students are introduced to many university administrators, faculty, staff and student leaders who provide valuable information on academic studies, student life and university policies.
+Social activities are also scheduled throughout the program to help students meet other incoming students.